Hormel Foods Corp at Barclays Global Consumer Staples Conference

 Benjamin M. Theurer - Barclays Bank PLC, Research Division - Head of the Mexico Equity Research & Director

-Good afternoon.
-I'm Ben Theurer, and I'm pleased to introduce now Hormel Foods, which is a global branded food company with over $9 billion in annual revenues across 80 countries worldwide.
-Its brands include SKIPPY, SPAM, Hormel, Natural Choice, Applegate, Justin's, Wholly Guacamole, Columbus Craft Meats, Hormel Black Label and its most recent addition, Planters.
+All right.
+First, thank you very much.
+Welcome back.
+Next on stage, Hormel Foods, a global branded food company with over $12 billion in annual revenues, across 80 countries worldwide.
+Brands include Skippy, SPAM, Hormel Natural Choice, Applegate, Justin's, Wholly Guacamole, Columbus Craft Meats, Hormel Black Label and Planters, which -- also thank you very much, we got a little bit of the presentation outside in the hospitality room.

-Joining us today from Hormel are Jim Snee, Chairman of the Board, President and CEO; Jim Sheehan, Executive Vice President and CFO; as well as Jeff Frank, Vice President of Grocery Products.
-Jim Snee is the tenth President and Chief Executive Officer in the company's 130-year history.
-He joined Hormel Foods in 1989 in the meat products division, and Jim was named President and Chief Operating Officer in October of 2015, Chief Executive Officer in October '16 and elected Chairman of the Board in October 2017.
+Today, joining us from Hormel, we have Jacinth Smiley, Executive Vice President and CFO; and Mark Ourada, Group Vice President for the food service operation.
+Jacinth joined Hormel just in April of 2021.
+She currently leads all financial areas of Hormel, including strategy, performance, reporting and long-range business planning as well as Investor Relations, Treasury, tax accounting and internal controls and IT.

-Jim Sheehan oversees all financial areas of Hormel Foods and joined Hormel back in 1978 and assumed his current r
+Mark is Group Vice President of Food Service at Hormel Foods.
+In this position, he is actually responsible for the sales and marketing of

 |Access to All Earning Calls and Stock Analysis